History of electrical engineering: Ancient developments

 Long before any knowledge of electricity existed, people were aware of shocks from electric fish.
 Ancient Egyptian texts dating from 2750 BCE referred to these fish as the "Thunderer of the Nile", and described them as the "protectors" of all other fish.
 Electric fish were again reported millennia later by ancient Greek, Roman and Arabic naturalists and physicians.
 Several ancient writers, such as Pliny the Elder and Scribonius Largus, attested to the numbing effect of electric shocks delivered by electric catfish and electric rays, and knew that such shocks could travel along conducting objects.
 Patients with ailments such as gout or headache were directed to touch electric fish in the hope that the powerful jolt might cure them.
 Possibly the earliest and nearest approach to the discovery of the identity of lightning, and electricity from any other source, is to be attributed to the Arabs, who before the 15th century had the Arabic word for lightning ra‘ad (رعد) applied to the electric ray.

 Ancient cultures around the Mediterranean knew that certain objects, such as rods of amber, could be rubbed with cat's fur to attract light objects like feathers.
 Thales of Miletus, an ancient Greek philosopher, writing at around 600 BCE, described a form of static electricity, noting that rubbing fur on various substances, such as amber, would cause a particular attraction between the two.
 He noted that the amber buttons could attract light objects such as hair and that if they rubbed the amber for long enough they could even get a spark to jump.

-At around 450 BCE Democritus, a later Greek philosopher, developed an atomic theory that was similar to modern atomic theory.
-His mentor, Leucippus, is credited with this same theory.
-The hypothesis of Leucippus and Democritus held everything to be composed of atoms.
-But these atoms, called "atomos", were indivisible, and indestructible.
-He presciently stated that between atoms lies empty space, and that atoms are constantly in motion.
-He was incorrect only in stating that atoms come in different sizes and shapes, and that each object had its own shaped and sized atom.

 An object found in Iraq in 1938, dated to about 250 BCE and called the Baghdad Battery, resembles a galvanic cell and is claimed by some to have been used for electroplating in Mesopotamia, although there is no evidence for this.